 The purpose of this law is to establish a structured process for handling medical malpractice claims, ensuring fairness and providing an opportunity for resolution before proceeding to court.
 The chapter includes provisions related to the formation of medical review panels, the filing of complaints, and the review and evaluation of medical malpractice claims.
 There is no question that Indiana law makes it onerous for medical malpractice victims to file a lawsuit.
 Here are the key points if you are looking to file an Indiana medical malpractice lawsuit:

-- Panel Opinion: The panel’s opinion is not binding but is admissible as evidence in any subsequent legal proceedings which can have a real impact on a jury.
-It serves to inform the parties involved about the strengths and weaknesses of their respective positions.
+• Panel Opinion: The panel’s opinion is not binding but is admissible as evidence in any subsequent legal proceedings which can have a real impact on a jury.
+It also presumably informs the parties involved about the strengths and weaknesses of their respective positions.

 Expert Required in Malpractice Lawsuit